 Zollinger-Ellison Syndrome: A rare condition in which tumors cause the stomach to produce too much acid.

 The effectiveness of omeprazole in managing these conditions has made it a staple in many treatment plans.
-However, like all medications, omeprazole carries potential risks and side effects, including concerns about kidney damage.
+On the flip side, like all medications, omeprazole carries potential risks and side effects, including concerns about kidney damage.

 The Kidneys' Role and Why They're Vulnerable

 The kidneys are vital organs responsible for filtering waste and excess fluids from the blood, which are then excreted in the urine.
-They also help regulate blood pressure, electrolyte balance, and the production of red blood cells.
+In practice, they also help regulate blood pressure, electrolyte balance, and the production of red blood cells.
 Given these crucial functions, any damage to the kidneys can have significant health consequences.

 The kidneys are particularly vulnerable to drug-induced damage for several reasons: